gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Testing.md

     }
 ```

-Here you can optain the paymentRequestId and check the payment status:
+Here you can obtain the `paymentRequestId` and check the payment status:

 ```swift
 func processBankUrl(url: URL) {